Last update - February 2018

 It has been difficult up to now to compare each lender on the Mintos platform

 Unfortunately, the information provided by Mintos about each lender is not consistent.
-Some lenders have not provided any information since March 2015.
+Some lenders have not provided any information since March 2016.
 Others provide very regular updates.
 Information is provided in different currencies, languages and accounting policies.
 The quality of information provided varies enormously.
-Some information is audited, in many cases it isn't.
+Some information is audited, in many cases it isn’t.
 There should be minimum standards of reporting and disclosure.
 At the moment, Mintos allows the lenders to choose what they disclose.
 This results in lenders failing to disclose important information that may not be convenient for them, such as a history of losses, or rising levels of bad debts.

 Key financial information of each Mintos lender